Emceelamb/django-fortuneteller/README.md

 19. Add `context` to `render()`
 20. Replace placeholder inside __fortune.html__ with `{{ fortune }}`
 21. Refresh browser to see fortune
 22. Next steps, spruce up __fortune.html__ with additional HTML formatting or adding internal css.
-Try adding another url view for your horoscope.
+Try adding another URL view for your horoscope.